zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-insert-optimized.md

 ---
-Title: EF Core 8 Bulk Insert Optimized | Improve your Insert Performance
+Title: EF Core Bulk Insert Optimized with Entity Framework Extensions
-MetaDescription: Boost EF Core insert performance with BulkInsertOptimized.
-Easily insert large numbers of entities without outputting values for the best performance.
-Get hints and recommendations about what could be improved to improve insert performance - try it now.
+MetaDescription: Boost your EF Core insert performance using the BulkInsertOptimized method from Entity Framework Extensions.
+Quickly insert large volumes of entities without returning values—perfect for maximum speed.
+Get smart hints and recommendations to further improve your insert performance.
+Try it now.
-LastMod: 2025-07-28
+LastMod: 2025-08-03
 ---

-# Bulk Insert Optimized /n Instantly maximize your insert performance in EF Core 9
+# Bulk Insert Optimized with Entity Framework Extensions /n Instantly maximize your insert performance in EF Core 9

-The `BulkInsertOptimized` method is the fastest way you can insert entities in EF Core.
-By default, it uses the most optimal SQL because it doesn't return any values unless you explicitly request them.
-This approach lets it skip the additional steps required by our [BulkInsert](/bulk-insert) method, making it even faster.
+The `BulkInsertOptimized` method is a unique feature from Entity Framework Extensions.
+It’s the **fastest** way to insert entities in EF Core.

+By default, it uses the most efficient SQL because it doesn’t return any values—unless you explicitly ask for them.
+This allows it to skip the extra steps used by our [BulkInsert](/bulk-insert) method, making it even faster.

 ```csharp
 // @nuget: Z.EntityFramework.Extensions.EFCore